NibiruChain/py-sdk/docs-md/wallet.md

         :param path: the HD path that follows the BIP32 standard

+        Returns:
-        :return: A tuple of mnemonic phrase and PrivateKey instance
+            Tuple[Mnemonic, 'PrivateKey']: A tuple of mnemonic phrase and PrivateKey instance

     ### Methods